justinphilpott/towerofhanoi/README.md

 To work with this software locally just do the following:

-"yarn"
+"pnpm"
-"yarn dev"
+"pnpm dev"

 ...

-You can also deploy this to vercel
+You can also deploy this to vercel: